Does the thought of incorporating or deciding on a business structure seem daunting and maybe a little unnecessary for your small business?

 1. Are You Concerned About Personal Liability?

-If you work in a high-risk field or one that’s susceptible to lawsuits (like medicine, food, tattoo and body piercing, daycare, dog-sitting), this is a no-brainer.
+If you work in a high-risk field or one that’s susceptible to lawsuits (like medicine, food, tattoo and body piercing, daycare, or dog-sitting), this is a no-brainer.
 You’ll want a business structure that comes with limited personal liability.

 But no matter what your business type, you should seriously consider if there’s a chance your business could be sued, or won’t be able to pay its debts.
 If you’re operating as a sole proprietorship or general partnership, you have unlimited personal liability, meaning your personal assets are at risk.